Brandywine Realty Trust (BDN) Stock: A Look at the Analyst Recommendations

-Brandywine Realty Trust (NYSE: BDN) has a higher price-to-earnings ratio of 15.55x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.11.
+Brandywine Realty Trust (NYSE: BDN) has a higher price-to-earnings ratio of 15.31x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.11.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”

 Sponsored